Registration Training Portfolio

-Completing an IBMS Certificate of Competence will enable you to apply for HCPC registration as a biomedical scientist
+Completing an IBMS Registration Training Portfolio and receiving a Certificate of Competence will enable you to apply for HCPC registration as a biomedical scientist

-The IBMS Certificate of Competence is a professional qualification that demonstrates you meet HCPC standards of proficiency for registration as a biomedical scientist.
+The IBMS Registration Training Portfolio is a professional qualification that demonstrates you meet HCPC Standards of Proficiency for registration as a biomedical scientist.

 The title 'Biomedical Scientist' is legally protected.
 To protect public safety, anyone using the title must meet Health and Care Professions Council (HCPC) Standards of Proficiency and be HCPC Registered.